The times, they are a-changing!

 Recommendations:

-When scoping key requirements, you will inevitably uncover things that you or the client may not have expected.
-We suggest organizing workshops to discuss the requirements and issues identified, and how this may impact project scope and timelines/budget.
+Sometimes, you will uncover things that you or the client didn’t expect.
+If this happens, we suggest discussing the requirements and issues identified with clients and how the new findings may impact the project scope, timeline, and budget.

-You can offer use cases to communicate requirements and take a prioritization approach like the MoSCoW method, which helps advisors and clients agree on requirements and assign their priority level.
+You can offer use cases as examples and also take a prioritization approach like the MoSCoW method to make sure you and the client are on the same page and agree on the requirements and their priority levels.

 It’s important to align on the feasibility of requirements, which can include developing testable criteria and making scope adjustments before moving to solution design.